WWF Championship Wrestling: Theme music

 Probably the most well-remembered theme music of Championship Wrestling is "Scheherazade" by jazz trumpeter Maynard Ferguson.
 This instrumental piece was used from 1978 and well into 1981.
 From March 1984 to 1986, an instrumental version of Michael Jackson's "Thriller" was used.
 This song was accompanied by the image footage of Hulk Hogan winning the WWF title from The Iron Sheik.
-Other theme music included "Cruise Control" by the Dixie Dregs (Oct.
-1981—March 1984) with footage of Bob Backlund being mobbed and picked up by jubilant fans while holding up the Championship belt.
-The instrumental “Crater” by Alan Parker was used during the championship reign of Superstar Billy Graham, and accompanied a slow-motion montage in which both he and Bruno Sammartino were featured prominently.
+Other theme music included "Cruise Control" by the Dixie Dregs (October 1981 — March 1984) with footage of Bob Backlund being mobbed and picked up by jubilant fans while holding up the Championship belt.
+The instrumental "Crater" by Alan Parker was used during the championship reign of Superstar Billy Graham, and accompanied a slow-motion montage in which both he and Bruno Sammartino were featured prominently.
 "One Fine Morning" by Canadian jazz-rock ensemble Lighthouse was also used (approx. 1974–1975).

-Various pop music was used for commercial bumpers starting in late 1982, including "Start Me Up" by The Rolling Stones, "Dirty Laundry" by Don Henley, "Private Eyes" and "Out of Touch" by Daryl Hall & John Oates, "Walk of Life" by Dire Straits, "She Bop" and "Money Changes Everything" by Cyndi Lauper, "Conga" by Miami Sound Machine, "Freeway of Love" by Aretha Franklin, "Everybody Wants to Rule the World" by Tears for Fears, "Things Can Only Get Better" by Howard Jones, and "The Power of Love" and "Back in Time" by Huey Lewis and the News.
+Various pop and rock songs were used for commercial bumpers starting in late 1982, including "Start Me Up" by The Rolling Stones, "Dirty Laundry" by Don Henley, "Cars" by Gary Numan, "Private Eyes" and "Out of Touch" by Daryl Hall & John Oates, "The Song Remains the Same" by Led Zeppelin, "Eminence Front" by The Who, "Sleeping Bag" by ZZ Top, "When the World Is Running Down, You Make the Best of What's Still Around", "Every Breath You Take", and "Wrapped Around Your Finger" by The Police, "Too Much Time on My Hands" by Styx, "Pressure" by Billy Joel, "Stand Back" by Stevie Nicks, "Is There Something I Should Know?" by Duran Duran, "Rhythm of the Night" by Debarge, "Let's Dance" by David Bowie, "In the Mood" by Robert Plant, "Jump" by Van Halen, "Dancing in the Dark" by Bruce Springsteen, "Walk of Life" by Dire Straits, "She Bop" and "Money Changes Everything" by Cyndi Lauper, "Conga" by Miami Sound Machine, "Freeway of Love" by Aretha Franklin, "Everybody Wants to Rule the World" by Tears for Fears, "Things Can Only Get Better" by Howard Jones, and "The Power of Love" and "Back in Time" by Huey Lewis and the News.

-International Broadcasts
+International broadcasts

 The inaugural WrestleMania was broadcast in Australia in May 1985 on the Ten Network.
-Ten had a tentative deal in place with the WWF to then show WWF Championship Wrestling on a weekly basis depending on the ratings for Wrestlemania.
-With Wrestlemania being a ratings success, Ten brought weekly professional wrestling back to Australian television for the first time since the late 1970s and the show was telecast on Thursday nights, usually in the 10:30 or 11 PM time slot.
+Ten had a tentative deal in place with the WWF to then show WWF Championship Wrestling on a weekly basis depending on the ratings for WrestleMania.
+With WrestleMania being a ratings success, Ten brought weekly professional wrestling back to Australian television for the first time since the late 1970s and the show was telecast on Thursday nights, usually in the 10:30 or 11 PM time slot.